-If you are planning to travel by air with your guitar and suddenly wondered, ‘Can a guitar be carry-on luggage on a plane?
-Maybe because the guitar is a delicate instrument and you don’t want to check it in, it doesn’t get damaged.
+If you are planning to travel by air with your guitar and suddenly wonder, ‘Can a guitar be carry-on luggage?
+Maybe because of the fact that guitar is a delicate instrument, you don’t want to check it in, so it doesn’t get damaged.

 Well, the answer is yes!
-You can, of course, fly with your guitar as carry-on luggage on a plane without paying additional money or checking it in.
+You can, of course, fly with your guitar as carry-on luggage without paying additional money or checking it in.

-This answer is highly reliant on the size of your guitar and the airline’s policies regarding travelers carrying musical instruments as carry-on luggage.
+This answer is highly reliant on the size of your guitar and the airline’s policies regarding travelers carrying musical instruments like a guitar as carry-on luggage.

-Therefore, if the size of your guitar is compatible with the aircraft cabin or under the passenger’s seat on the plane, you will not have any problem taking it as carry-on luggage.
+Therefore, if the size of your guitar is compatible with the aircraft cabin or under the passenger’s seat on the plane, you will be fine taking it as carry-on luggage.

 However, if the guitar is too big and cannot fit under the passenger’s seat or in the aircraft’s cabin, there is a problem.
 At this point, if you must fly with it, you must buy a ticket for a different seat on the aircraft.